 Moreover, he had a well worked out doctrine concerning the limitations of reason, and often points out that we should not expect fully to understand God's workings, for God is, after all, “<a Being> of a most Primary and most singular Nature” (BP 2:107, 2:37, BOA § 4.1, p 357).
-(For Boyle on the limits of reason see Wojcik 1997.)
+(For different interpretations of Boyle on the limits of reason see Wojcik 1997 and Holden 2007.)
 Furthermore, he was willing to admit the impossibility of our understanding — at least given the present limitations on our intellects — even quite ordinary and lawlike matters, e.g., the way in which the human soul and human body interact.
 How God could have created the world, and how it is that he can intervene in it, are matters as mysterious to us as how mind and body can interact, and that is a total mystery.

 Sometimes, Boyle remarks, our ignorance of things has to do simply with our lack of knowledge of the inner or hidden workings of a thing.
 He offers his, and indeed the century's, standard example of clocks which may have various internal mechanisms to produce the same outer effects.
 Thus he remarks that “we know in general, that digestion is made by some Menstruum or subtile substance in the Stomach; thô we know not the particular nature of that substance, (as whether it be Acid, Urinous, &c.)”.
 Sometimes, though, our ignorance is of a deeper, richer variety: